TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 5/Isaiah 5.9.md

 ---

-In mine ears [saith] Jehovah of hosts, Of a truth many houses shall be desolate, even great and fair, without inhabitant.
+In my ears, Yahweh of Armies says: "Surely many houses will be desolate, even great and beautiful, unoccupied.